maro7tigre/PySignalDecipher/command_system/docs/explanation.md

   - `_update_widget_from_model()`: Update widget from model property
   - `_on_widget_value_changed()`: Handle widget value changes
   - `_create_property_command()`: Create command with context information
+- **Container Integration**:
+  - Each widget stores a reference to its container in `container` property
+  - Additional container-specific info can be stored in `container_info`

 ```python
 # User code example